MatthewBJane/opendata/source/contribute/index.md

 There are three main ways you can submit a dataset for entry to OpenSynthesis, which are described in turn below.
 Note that they are ranked in order of preference, from most preferred to least preferred, by the maintainers of OpenSynthesis.

 <h3 style="margin: 1.33em 0em 0.5em 0em">1.
 Fill out the Google form</h3>
 Have a dataset to submit?
-Fill out this form: <a href="https://forms.gle/1gjwMK54RWkG7gpH7" target="_blank">https://forms.gle/N87Dqhs73vbfoPec8</a>
+Fill out this form: <a href="https://forms.gle/kSJLPPhKZZFXnwhm6" target="_blank">https://forms.gle/N87Dqhs73vbfoPec8</a>

-<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSeP1HBMuN2kY5QitOJ8kQJcB8yWrRS86QYb5fe1XTqTn2AiNw/viewform?embedded=true" width="80" height="282" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>

 <h3 style="margin: 1.33em 0em 0.5em 0em">2.
 Submit a pull request</h3>
 To directly add a dataset yourself, you can open a pull request on Github.
 First you should fork the OpenSynthesis library via GitHub and make modifications on your fork.
 The OpenSynthesis database is written in <a href="https://www.markdownguide.org/cheat-sheet/" target="_blank">markdown</a> using a standardized, easy-to-copy template.
 Once your modification is complete, submit a pull request to merge your changes into the docs branch of OpenSynthesis.
 Pull requests will be reviewed by the maintainers.